SaulDoesCode/Crafter.js/documentation/API.md

 -   `val` **string** value to set attribute to
 -   `returnState` **[boolean]** optionally return a bool witht the toggle state otherwise returns the element

-# EventHandler

-Event Handling Class

-**Parameters**

--   `EventType` **string** set the type of event to listen for example "click" or "scroll"
--   `Target` **Node or NodeList or window or document** the Event Listener's target , can also be a NodeList to listen on multiple Nodes
--   `Func` **function** Handler function that will be called when the event is triggered -> "function( event , event.srcElement ) {...}"
--   `Within`
--   `args` **...Any** extra optional arguments/parameters to pass to the handler function

-Returns **** Interface On,Off,Once

-## Off

-De-activates / turns off the EventHandler to stop listening for the EventType on the Target/Targets can still optionally be re-activated with On again

-## On

-Activates the EventHandler to start listening for the EventType on the Target/Targets

-## Once

-Once the the Event has been triggered the EventHandler will stop listening for the EventType on the Target/Targets the Handler function will be called only Once

 # forEach

 Easy way to loop through Collections and Objects